nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Callouts Convention

-This convention outlines the use of callout boxes in documentation to enhance readability and provide important contextual information.
+The callout boxes below are used in documentation to enhance readability and provide important contextual information.
-Each type of callout box serves a unique purpose, helping readers quickly identify and act on relevant content.

 <box type="info" seamless>
 **Info Box:** Provides additional information or context that is relevant to the content.